Terminations are used to enter Termination details for an employee and to calculate their Termination Pay.

 P - Include in Whole of Income for previous Financial Years

-ETPs are entered under Total ETP Components, e.g. in lieu of notice, gratuity etc. Depending on the termination reason, employee's age and the component you enter, ETP Payments, ETP Tax and Lump Sum D, if applicable, will be calculated.
+ETPs are entered under Total ETP Components, e.g. in lieu of notice, gratuity, compensation etc. Depending on the termination reason, employee's age and the component you enter, ETP Payments, ETP Tax and Lump Sum D, if applicable, will be calculated.

-Lump Sum D is the tax free portion and used when the termination reason is genuine redundancy payments or applied early retirement scheme payments.
-The portion that is tax free is calculated based on the number of completed years service.
+Lump Sum D is the tax free portion and is used when the termination reason is genuine redundancy payments or applied early retirement scheme payments.
+The portion that is tax free is based on the number of completed years of service.

 ETPs can be split between Pre July 83 and Post July 83 based on the employee's length of service, i.e. that they were hired before July 83.